apkap83/b2b_tickets/README.md

 - Next.js application with both client and server components
 - MUI (Material UI) for component library
-- Tailwind CSS for styling
+- Tailwind CSS for utility-first styling
+- DaisyUI for additional component styling and themes

 ### Real-time Communication